On stochastic control under Poisson observations: optimality of a barrier strategy in a general L\'evy model: Introduction

 Stochastic control aims to obtain an optimal dynamic strategy in cases of uncertainty.
 In its typical formulation, the problem reduces to obtaining an adapted control process that maximizes/minimizes the expected total reward/cost, which depends on the paths of the controlling and controlled processes.
 The continuous-time stochastic control research, active in various fields such as financial/actuarial mathematics and research on inventory models, has been developed along with stochastic analysis and differential equations theory.
 In contrast with its discrete-time counterpart, for which numerical approaches are typically required, various analytical approaches, such as It\^o calculus and first passage analysis, are available in continuous-time models to obtain explicit results.

-Poissonian observation models have been developed to explore the interface between continuous-time and discrete-time models (see \cite{Albrecher,Avanzi_Cheung_Wong_Woo, Czarna,Lkabous, PPSY,PPY, ZCY, ZWYC}).
-Instead of allowing the decision maker to observe the state process continuously and control it at all times, these opportunities are given only at independent Poisson arrival times.
-With the selection of exponential interarrival times, the problem often continues to be analytically tractable, thanks mainly to the memoryless property of the exponential random variables.
+{Poissonian observation/intervention models have been developed to explore the interface between continuous-time and discrete-time models.
+The earliest papers on this model include Wang \cite{H_Wang} and Dupuis and Wang \cite{Dupuis_Wang} for Brownian motion models.
+More recently, these results have been extended to spectrally one-sided L\'evy models, as discussed in works by, among others, \cite{ABT, Albrecher,Avanzi_Cheung_Wong_Woo, Lkabous, PPSY,PPY, Perez_yamazaki_AMO, Zhang_Han, ZCY, ZWYC}.
+For a comprehensive survey on this subject, see Saarinen \cite{Saarinen} and the references therein.} In the Poissonian model, instead of allowing the decision maker to observe the state process continuously and control it at all times, these opportunities are given only at independent Poisson arrival times.
 Although this assumption of Poisson arrivals is indeed restrictive in real applications, it provides a more flexible approach for approximating the discrete-time counterpart (with deterministic interarrivals) than the classical continuous-time model.
-As confirmed numerically in studies such as \cite{LYZ2}, approximation via Poisson arrivals (as a special case of Erlanization \cite{Carr_random,KP}) often achieves accurate approximation of the discrete-time model in stochastic control problems.
+As confirmed numerically in studies such as \cite{LYZ2}, approximation via Poisson arrivals (as a special case of {Erlangization} \cite{Carr_random,Dong, KP}) often achieves accurate approximation of the discrete-time model in stochastic control problems.